Psychological methods for integration and interpersonal harmony, in order to enable a society of freedom, respect, and collaboration

 The work and podcast of David Burns

-4. Internal Family Systems (IFS) therapy can help us make sense of our own and others’ behavior and internal patterns, by grokking that the self can comprise various parts at times.
+4. Internal Family Systems (IFS) therapy can help us make more detailed and comprehensive sense of our own and others’ behavior and internal patterns, by grokking that the self can comprise various parts at times.

 helpful set of resources…